timheilman/latin/README.md

 introduced with any meaning at all.

-Notes containing tags of the form chapter[0-9][0-9] are based upon material from more than one chapter in Wheelock's.
+Notes containing tags of the form chapter[0-9][0-9] are based upon material from more than one chapter in Wheelock's; these tag(s) are the later chapter(s) in which different meanings for an identical form were introduced from those introduced in the chapter housed in the Chapter field.
 If you wish, consider the card correct during review only when you can recall the usage of the Latin form on the front of the card as it has already been introduced as you proceed with the text.
 As you progress to successive chapters, you can search on each new chapter's tag and reschedule the matching cards at the beginning of the new card queue, and thereupon consider correct during review those cards you can recall both chapters' description of the same form's usage, etc.

 I also don't consider the English derivatives part of the memorization task, but still have them hidden alongside the Latin forms because